htw-imi-showtime/showtime-website/content/ws21/master/m4-intelligentes-bilanzkreismanagement/process.md

 For our final user test we prepared a complete user flow through the application.
 The interviewee then was prompted small tasks that would require her/him to go through that user flow.
 During the execution of those tasks we took notes on what went well and what problems the interviewee had to face when using the application.
-We also payed close attention for feature and improvement suggestions that the interviewee would make.
+We also paid close attention for feature and improvement suggestions that the interviewee made.
 As well as for the first interview, we again clustered all the notes and extracted future user stories for our application.

 {{<image src="UserTestNotes.jpg" alt="Interview Notes" caption="Screenshot of our Miro Board - Guideline, Clustered User Test Notes and Result">}}

 #### Our Design Process

-The design process was straight forward as Katharina and Nhu already have had experience.
-With the help of **Figma**, the collaboration went smooth.
+The design process was straight forward as Katharina and Nhu already had experience.
+With the help of **Figma** the collaboration went smooth.
 In general, each one fiddled for herself at the beginning of each step.
 Afterwards, they came together and discussed their ideas, the advantages and disadvantages of the designs.
 After each bi-weekly sprint, the design decisions were presented to the whole team.
 We've had the opportunity to work with Daniel Heusohn, a UX-Designer from Exxeta, from whom we received valueable feedback.

 The design process was as follows:

-1. **Collect best practises and inspiration based on the user testing findings**
+1. **Collect best practices and inspiration based on the user interview/test findings**
-2. **Create a low-fidility prototype**
+2. **Create a low-fidelity prototype**
 3. **Define the color scheme and typography**
-4. **Create a high-fidility prototype**
+4. **Create a high-fidelity prototype**
 5. **Create developer handoff page**

-Starting with **collecting design inspiration and best practices** and utilizing the well prepared user stories as guideline, Katharina and Nhu then jumped into creating a **low-fidility protoype**.
-A simple hand drawn wireframe UI kit has been used, which consists of a minimum of needed elements to create anything one could have had imagen.
+Starting with **collecting design inspiration and best practices** and utilizing the well prepared user stories as guideline, Katharina and Nhu then jumped into creating a **low-fidelity protoype**.
+A simple hand drawn wireframe UI kit has been used, which consists of a minimum of needed elements to create anything one could have had imagined.
 They played with different variations of screen designs to weigh up which compositions might be the best fit, resulting in ten promising screens, which made it to the final cut.

-Following the wireframes, they created a **high-fidility protoype**.
+Following the wireframes, they created a **high-fidelity prototype**.
 Parts of the Pegasus Design System and Material Icons have been used, because of its clean and fresh design.
 Something worth emphasizing are the various form elements and buttons, which were designed from scratch to fit our color scheme and look.

 {{<image src="FormElementsButtons.png" alt="Interview Notes" caption="Snippet of our Figma Project - Components (Form Elements and Buttons)">}}